Most Common Warning Signs of Rabies in Puppies

 The first symptoms occur in the Prodromal phase, which lasts just a few days.
 They include:

-Flu-like symptoms, including muscle pain, headache, fever, nausea, vomiting, and diarrhea
+Flu-like symptoms, including muscle pain, headache, fever, nausea, vomiting, and diarrhoea

 Loss of appetite